roskakori/chatmaid/README.md

 ![Screenshot: Chatmaid Options](chatmaid_options.png)

-"Hide French" and "Hide German" hides messages that contain non ASCII characters common to the French or German language.
-For instance, the German message "So ein Bl�dsinn!" is hidden because it contains the German Umlaut "�".
-However, the also German message "So ein Unsinn!" is preserved because it uses only ASCII.

-"Hide Russian" hides messages that contain Cyrillic letters.
+"Hide messages using letters outside of basic Latin alphabet" hides every message that contains letters other than A - Z (or technically speaking: non ASCII characters).

+"Hide messages using French alphabet" hides messages containing special characters from the French alphabet.

+"Hide messages using German, Dutch or Nordic alphabet" hides messages containing special letters from the German, Dutch or the alphabet for Nordic languages such as Swedish, for example "So ein Blödsinn".
+These alphabets are lumped together in one option because the share a large number of letters.

+"Hide messages using Cyrillic alphabet (e.g. Russian)" hides messages containing Cyrillic letters, for example "Как я могу получить газ?"

+"Hide messages using common non English words" currently hides some messages that use only letters A - Z but contains common French or German words such as "avoir" or "auch".

 "Explain actions" prevents Chatmaid from actually hiding or cleaning up messages.
-Instead, Chatmaid would appends a remark to messages it would have acted upon.
+Instead, Chatmaid appends a remark to messages it would have acted upon.
 For example "ty" becomes "ty [hide thanks]".